 FDA requires new checklist

-In addition to the black box warning, the FDA is requiring a patient decision checklist be signed by patients and doctors before the device is implanted.
+In addition to the black box warning, the FDA is requiring a patient decision checklist to be signed by patients and doctors before the device is implanted.
 This will include agreeing to a test three months after implantation to make sure the device is properly in place and functioning as intended.
 A checkup at that time is already recommended by the device maker, Bayer.

 In the past, Bayer has said the device is 99% effective at permanently preventing pregnancy.
 It blames the unintended pregnancies on patient error, suggesting patients may have been lax in following up with their doctors for three-month checkups to make sure the device was working, or lax at using backup birth control during the first three months.

-On a call with reporters Monday, Maisel said the agency review of all available information on the the device, which was conducted to support Monday’s announcement, also assessed possible clinical trial misconduct in the original clinical trial data.
+On a call with reporters Monday, Maisel said the agency review of all available information on the device, which was conducted to support Monday’s announcement, also assessed possible clinical trial misconduct in the original clinical trial data.
 However, he said no misconduct was found and any allegations of that are unfounded.

 The FDA said its actions will increase understanding of the risks associated with the device for patients and doctors.